zeipar/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.

+# Major Features of this Product
+- User can register and login, encrypted with bcrypt
+- User can add products to cart
+- User can purchase the items in the cart with credit card (using stripe)
+- Will be redirected to order details page after successful payment
+- Validations and Errors display error messages
+- Rspec testing that coveres most part of the user experience within the application

 ## Setup